Password Management Best Practices

 Password Reset and Account Recovery

-Password reset is often overlooked as a security control, but it's one of the highest-risk points in the authentication system.
+The password reset process is frequently the weakest link in authentication, and attackers prefer attacking recovery mechanisms over primary authentication because security questions and help desk verification are easier to defeat.
 When a user forgets their password and needs to reset it, the system needs to verify their identity somehow.
 Many organizations use security questions: "What's the name of your first pet?"
 The problem is that these questions often have weak answers that are easily guessed or found on social media.

 A stronger approach uses email verification.
 To reset a password, the user must click a link sent to their registered email address.
 This assumes the email account is secure.
 It's not foolproof—email accounts can be compromised—but it's better than security questions.
 The best approach combines email verification with additional factors if available, like requiring an MFA code during password reset.